Aliases for TRPM4 Gene

 External Ids for TRPM4 Gene

 The protein encoded by this gene is a calcium-activated nonselective ion channel that mediates transport of monovalent cations across membranes, thereby depolarizing the membrane.
-The activity of the encoded protein increases with increasing intracellular calcium concentration, but this channel does not transport calcium.
-Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Aug 2010]
+The activity of the encoded protein increases with increasing intracellular calcium concentration, but this channel does not transport calcium. [provided by RefSeq, Mar 2016]

 GeneCards Summary for TRPM4 Gene

-TRPM4 (Transient Receptor Potential Cation Channel, Subfamily M, Member 4) is a Protein Coding gene.
-Diseases associated with TRPM4 include progressive familial heart block, type ib and familial progressive cardiac conduction defect.
-Among its related pathways are CREB Pathway and Ion channel transport.
-GO annotations related to this gene include calmodulin binding and calcium activated cation channel activity.
-An important paralog of this gene is TRPM1.
+TRPM4 (Transient Receptor Potential Cation Channel Subfamily M Member 4) is a Protein Coding gene.
+Diseases associated with TRPM4 include Progressive Familial Heart Block, Type Ib and Erythrokeratodermia Variabilis Et Progressiva 6.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and TRP channels.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and calcium channel activity.
+An important paralog of this gene is TRPM5.

-Calcium-activated non selective (CAN) cation channel that mediates membrane depolarization.
-While it is activated by increase in intracellular Ca(2+), it is impermeable to it.
+Calcium-activated non selective (CAN) cation channel that mediates membrane depolarization (PubMed:12015988, PubMed:29211723, PubMed:30528822).
+While it is activated by increase in intracellular Ca(2+), it is impermeable to it (PubMed:12015988).
 Mediates transport of monovalent cations (Na(+) > K(+) > Cs(+) > Li(+)), leading to depolarize the membrane.
 It thereby plays a central role in cadiomyocytes, neurons from entorhinal cortex, dorsal root and vomeronasal neurons, endocrine pancreas cells, kidney epithelial cells, cochlea hair cells etc. Participates in T-cell activation by modulating Ca(2+) oscillations after T lymphocyte activation, which is required for NFAT-dependent IL2 production.
 Involved in myogenic constriction of cerebral arteries.
 Controls insulin secretion in pancreatic beta-cells.
 May also be involved in pacemaking or could cause irregular electrical activity under conditions of Ca(2+) overload.
 Affects T-helper 1 (Th1) and T-helper 2 (Th2) cell motility and cytokine production through differential regulation of calcium signaling and NFATC1 localization.
 Enhances cell proliferation through up-regulation of the beta-catenin signaling pathway.
+Plays a role in keratinocyte differentiation (PubMed:30528822).